DavidUdell/sparse_circuit_discovery/README.markdown

   convergence.
 Manually tune the `LAMBDA_L1` and `LEARNING_RATE` training hyperparameters to get this L^0.

-- Small models like Pythia 70M should be run with `LARGE_MODEL_MODE: False`.
-  This solves device issues with `accelerate` on too-small models.

 - Try to run this on CUDA 12.2 or better.
 I have ever had env variable bugs on CUDA 12.0; I haven't looked into this in great detail, but I notice this fix works.